awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

  Having more Aurora Replicas in your cluster helps to ensure high availability\.
 A database instance with a full copy of your data is always available for you to query, even if some database instances become unavailable\.

  The tradeoff with having multiple Aurora Replicas is that replicas become unavailable for brief periods when the underlying database instances are restarted\.
-These restarts can happen during maintenance operations, or when a replica begins to lag too far behind the master\.
+These restarts can happen during maintenance operations, or when a replica begins to lag too far behind the source\.
 Restarting a replica interrupts existing connections to the corresponding database instance\.
 Restarting an Aurora cluster causes all the replicas to become unavailable at the same time\.

  The following features help to ensure high availability even during these intervals when replicas are restarted\.

- Starting in Aurora 1\.17\.4, the *zero\-downtime restart* \(ZDR\) feature preserves existing connections when an Aurora MySQL Replica is restarted, for example if the replica falls too far behind the master\.
+ Starting in Aurora 1\.17\.4, the *zero\-downtime restart* \(ZDR\) feature preserves existing connections when an Aurora MySQL Replica is restarted, for example if the replica falls too far behind the source\.
 Any open transaction is rolled back, and your application must retry it\.
 To enable this feature, turn on the `aurora_enable_zdr` parameter in the cluster parameter group\.
 This parameter is off by default\.

 ## Monitoring Amazon Aurora MySQL Replication<a name="AuroraMySQL.Replication.Monitoring"></a>